dfinity/ICRC-1/standards/ICRC-4/readme.md

 The ICRC-4 interface is a generalized interface for submitting multiple transactions in one Internet computer call to an ICRC-1 ledger.
 It makes no guarantees about the atomicity of the execution of the items, but does outline convinience parameters and the data return in such away that the caller can self verify the results of the transactions.

 The interface allows a principle to supply a set of transactions that move tokens from one of their sub accounts to another account.
-There is no restrictions on which sub accounts, or how many sub accounts can be used, but it is assumed that the principal has the rights to all the sub accounts provided. if the user runs out of funds in any of those sub accounts during the course of the batch being executed, the remaining transactions will fail.
+There is no restrictions on which subaccounts, or how many sub accounts can be used, but it is assumed that the principal has the rights to all the sub accounts provided.

 ## Motivation

-The approve-transfer-from pattern became popular in the Ethereum ecosystem thanks to the [ERC-20](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/) token standard.
+Many contracts provide multiplarty transactions or settlment processes tht may move tokens from any accounts owned by a principal to many other accounts.
+With the ICRC-1 standard, each of these transactions must be submitted seperatelay and incure both call cylce charge(more if a subnet boundry is crossed) and a latency charge as a contract cannot blindly submit unlimited transactions without awaiting due to cycle limits.

 This interface enables new application capabilities:

-  1. Recurring payments.
+  1. Send from multiple account to multiple accounts in one transaction.
-     Alice can approve a large amount to Bob in advance, allowing Bob to make periodic transfers in small installments.
+     Alice can approve a transfer of 10 ICP from her sub-account 1 to Bob and 2 ICP from her sub-account 2 to Charlie.
-     Real-world examples include subscription services and rents.

-  2. Uncertain transfer amounts.
-     In some applications, such as automatic trading services, the exact price of goods is unknown in advance.
-     With approve-transfer-from flow, Alice can allow Bob to trade securities on Alice's behalf, buying/selling at yet-unknown price up to a specified limit.
+  2. Check that all transactions are valid befor starting tranfers.
+     In some ledgers, transfers are atomic and we can check at the begining that all transactions will pass before performing the transactions.

 ## Specification

 > The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.

-**Canisters implementing the `ICRC-2` standard MUST implement all the functions in the `ICRC-1` interface**
+**Canisters implementing the `ICRC-4` standard MUST implement all the functions in the `ICRC-4` interface**

-**Canisters implementing the `ICRC-2` standard MUST include `ICRC-2` in the list returned by the `icrc1_supported_standards` method**
+**Canisters implementing the `ICRC-4` standard MUST include `ICRC-4` in the list returned by the `icrc1_supported_standards` method**

 ## Methods